ncfpbl/site-source/content/home/top.md

 <center>

 Welcome to the Politics, Elections, and Behavior Lab at New College of Florida!
-We are an enthusiastic group of researchers focused on addressing questions about elections, public opinion, and political behavior, specifically as they relate to Florida.
+We are an enthusiastic group of researchers focused on addressing questions about elections, public opinion, and political behavior.
+We use statistics and data science techniques to quantitatively analyze politics in the state of Florida, with particular emphases on geography (GIS), social networks (SNA), and reproducible research practices.

 We are a team of undergarduate student researchers working under the supervision of Dr. Jack Reilly.